 After all, just what are the key differences between a café-brasserie, bistrot, restaurant gastronomique, table d’hôte, and a place offering “restauration rapide”?
 And how to know (roughly) what to expect in each format of eatery, whether in Paris or elsewhere?
 How to behave?

 What follows is far from exhaustive (which means that I’ve no doubt left certain niche restaurant formats out).
-But I do hope to offer a sort of at-a-glance-guide to the types of restaurants you can expect to encounter on your trip to France, and a bit of reassurance and guidance around how to navigate them.
+But I do hope to offer an at-a-glance-guide to the types of restaurants you can expect to encounter on your trip to France, and a bit of reassurance and guidance around how to navigate them.
 For more in-depth tips on table manners and customs, see my full guide on French etiquette.

 1. The Café-Brasserie